-The computer showed strong sales in the marketplace, moving 60,000 to 70,000 units per month by May 1983.
-This was about twice the average sales of its predecessor, the Apple II Plus.
-The Apple IIe continued as the best-selling Apple II model even after Cupertino released its successor, the Apple IIc, in 1984.
+The computer produced strong sales numbers, moving 60,000 to 70,000 units per month by May 1983.
+(This was about twice the average of its predecessor, the Apple II Plus.)
+And the new computer had legs: The Apple IIe continued as the best-selling Apple II model even after Cupertino released its successor, the Apple IIc, in 1984.

 At a time when Apple’s other computers, the Lisa (released the same month) and the Apple III, failed to catch on, and the Macintosh wasn’t yet a big seller, the Apple IIe stacked up as an undisputed winner.

 Do you remember the Apple IIe?
 Did you own one?
 Let us know in the comments below.